carpentries-incubator/fair-bio-practice/_episodes/03-being-fair.md

 > For well establish services, permalinks can be treated as PIDs.
 >
 > For example: [http://identifiers.org/SO:0000167](http://identifiers.org/SO:0000167) resolves to a page
-> defining promoter role and can be used to annotate part of DNA sequence
+> defining promoter role and can be used to annotate a part of DNA sequence
 > as performinig such role during transcription.
+>
 >
 {: .callout}